 Are you incapable of making decisions without the guidance of anonymous internet strangers?
 Open this thread for some recommendations.

-290 replies and 50 images omitted.
+4 replies omitted.
 Click here to view.

 >>